-On the final day of the 2021 legislative session, the legislature passed Oregon's first comprehensive wildfire preparedness and resiliency bill,
+The 2021 Oregon legislature passed the state's first comprehensive wildfire preparedness and resiliency bill,

 Senate Bill 762.
 The legislation invokes action from multiple agencies, with the aim of providing long-term security for our state by minimizing loss of life and property, protecting the lives of wildland firefighters, protecting and managing Oregon's forest assets, and creating a more predictable and protected future for communities and development at risk to the impacts of wildfire.

-Under Section 11 of SB 762, DLCD is responsible for writing a report for the State Wildfire Programs Advisory Council and Oregon Legislature that identifies updates to the statewide land use planning program and local comprehensive plans and zoning codes that are needed to incorporate wildfire risk maps and minimize wildfire risk, including the appropriate levels of state and local resources necessary for effective implementation.
-DLCD's report was completed by October 1, 2022.
+Under Section 11 of SB 762, the Department of Land Conservation and Development (DLCD) delivered a report to the State Wildfire Programs Advisory Council and Legislature identifying recommended updates to the statewide land use planning program and local comprehensive plans and zoning codes.
+The recommendations focused on changes that would need to be made to incorporate the state wildfire map and minimize wildfire risk, including the appropriate levels of state and local resources necessary for effective implementation.
+DLCD's Wildfire Adapted Communities Recommendations Report was completed on September 30, 2022.

 The 2023 Oregon Legislature did not take formal action on the recommendations.
 To support local governments that would like to voluntarily implement land use strategies to reduce their community’s risk to wildfire, DLCD anticipates developing guidance and models policies and code.